slotThe/slotThe.github.io/free-software.md

 title: Free Software
 ---

-Free software is quite dear to my heart and so I try to contribute as much as I can to all kinds of different projects.
-List below are either ones that I've stuck with for a while, or personal projects that are still actively maintained.
+Free software is quite dear to my heart, and so I try to contribute as much as I can to all kinds of different projects.
+Listed below are either ones that I've stuck with for a while, or personal projects that are still actively maintained.
+Sometimes I give talks that aren't about maths;
+you can also find these here.

 # Contributor

 ## XMonad

 I'm a maintainer for [XMonad], a minimal X11 window manager written in Haskell.
-In particular, this encompasses the `xmonad` repository, where the lean core of the program resides, `xmonad-contrib`—containing lots of user extensions for all kinds of different use-cases—as well as some auxillary packages like `X11`: Haskell bindings to Xlib.
+In particular, this encompasses the `xmonad` repository, where the lean core of the program resides, `xmonad-contrib`—containing lots of user extensions for all kinds of different use-cases—<!-- -->as well as some auxillary packages like `X11`: Haskell bindings to Xlib.

 As I strongly believe in dogfooding, I'm an avid user of course!
 My configuration can be found [here](https://gitlab.com/slotThe/dotfiles/-/tree/master/xmonad/.config/xmonad).

 <p>